 Try taking FOCUS2, or the MBTI, to learn what makes you distinct and how these interest and strengths can translate into a career.

 Explore Our Online and Print Resources

 Search our website to explore your personal interests, abilities and values; find other resources to help you explore various career paths such as our Major Sheets.
 Visit us in Math/Psychology room 201 to investigate career related books, magazines, and resources.

-View our career event calendar to check out the breakdown of programs such as Dependable Strengths, Career Month events in the spring, and the Inside Scoop series.
+View our career event calendar to check out the breakdown of programs such as UMBC Connects, Career Month events in the spring, and the Inside Scoop series.

 Prepare for Success